Six costs of on-prem VMS most buyers underestimate.

 Questions before you move from VMS to VSaaS

 A VMS (Video Management System) is software running on a Windows or Linux server inside the customer's building.
-VSaaS (Video Surveillance as a Service) is the same software function delivered as a cloud subscription - no customer-managed server.
-Both manage cameras, recording, playback and alerts; the difference is where the management layer lives.
+VSaaS (Video Surveillance as a Service) does the same job as a cloud subscription - no customer-managed server.
+Both handle cameras, recording, playback and alerts; the difference is where the management software lives.
 See VSaaS hub for the full definition.

 Pure on-premise VMS: Milestone XProtect (Danish, Canon-owned), Genetec Security Center (Canadian), HikCentral Pro (Chinese, Hikvision), DSS Pro (Chinese, Dahua), Bosch BVMS (German, sold to Triton Partners December 2024, now under Keenfinity Group), Exacq Vision (American, Johnson Controls), Avigilon Unity (Canadian, Motorola Solutions American), Senstar Symphony (Canadian, ex-Aimetis 2016 acquisition), VIVOTEK VAST 2 / VSS (Taiwanese, Delta Electronics 100% as of December 2025).

-Pure VSaaS: Verkada (American), Rhombus (American), Cisco Meraki MV (American), Eagle Eye Networks (American, now Brivo since the December 29 2025 merger), Videoloft (British), Camcloud (Canadian), YourSix (American, Axis-only on cameras), Avigilon Alta (Canadian, Motorola Solutions American), TetherX (UK + AU).
+Pure VSaaS: Verkada (American), Rhombus (American), Cisco Meraki MV (American), Eagle Eye / Brivo (American), Videoloft (British), Camcloud (Canadian), YourSix (American, Axis-only on cameras), Avigilon Alta (Canadian, Motorola Solutions American), TetherX.

 Both: Milestone (XProtect on-prem + Arcules cloud - the Arcules brand merged back into Milestone July 2024), Genetec (Security Center on-prem + Stratocast + Security Center SaaS cloud), Hikvision (HikCentral Pro on-prem + HikCentral Connect cloud).

-Because hybrid lets a VMS vendor keep its existing on-premise revenue (perpetual licences + Software Assurance / Care Plus / SMA at 18-25% per year) while parking a small cloud feature on top to placate cloud-curious buyers.
-Milestone's own why-hybrid-VMS-VSAAS blog walks back the cloud commitment.
+Because hybrid lets a VMS vendor keep its existing on-prem revenue (perpetual licences plus the 18-25%/year maintenance fee variously branded Software Assurance, Care Plus or SMA - Software Maintenance Agreement) while parking a small cloud feature on top to keep cloud-curious buyers happy.
+Milestone's own blog defending hybrid walks back the cloud commitment.
 Continental Computers, a Milestone reseller, runs the same playbook on its public content.
-Honest reading: hybrid is the right answer for 100+ camera airports and critical-infra sites.
-For the 50-500 camera mid-market it's usually VMS-vendor revenue protection dressed up as architecture.
+Honest reading: hybrid is the right answer for 100+ camera airports and critical-infrastructure sites.
+For mid-market sites of 1-500 cameras it's usually the VMS vendor protecting its on-prem revenue, dressed up as architecture.

 Three places.
 Critical infrastructure with no-cloud mandates - airports, transit, utility substations, defence.
-1,000+ camera single sites where bandwidth math against pure cloud breaks down and on-premise iSCSI / VRM storage (Bosch BVMS Enterprise, Genetec Security Center) is genuinely the right architecture.
-Air-gapped networks where there is no Internet egress at all.
+1,000+ camera single sites where the bandwidth maths against pure cloud breaks down and on-prem iSCSI or VRM storage (Bosch BVMS Enterprise, Genetec Security Center) is genuinely the right answer.
+Air-gapped networks with no Internet access at all.

-Everywhere else, the on-premise architecture's structural problems - Windows Server hosting, MS SQL Server CAL costs, port-forwarding for remote viewing, version-upgrade pain, hardware refresh every 3-5 years, SMA renewal at 18-25%/year - compound year over year.
+Everywhere else, the fundamental costs of on-prem - Windows Server hosting, Microsoft SQL Server licences, port-forwarding for remote viewing, painful version upgrades, hardware refresh every 3-5 years, the 18-25%/year maintenance fee - pile up year after year.

-The hidden cost in perpetual-licence VMS is the Software Maintenance Agreement (Milestone Care Plus, Genetec SMA, Hikvision Software Assurance, Bosch SA): 18-25% of original licence price every year, mandatory for security patches and version upgrades.
-Five years of SMA = 100-125% of the original licence price *again*.
-Add Windows Server hardware refresh every 3-5 years, MS SQL Server CALs, separately-licensed analytics modules (LPR, face, AI), and stranded licences when sites shrink.
+The hidden cost in perpetual-licence VMS is the annual maintenance fee (Milestone Care Plus, Genetec SMA, Hikvision Software Assurance, Bosch SA - same concept, different label): 18-25% of the original licence price every year, mandatory to keep getting security patches and version upgrades.
+Five years of that fee equals 100-125% of the original licence price again.
+Add Windows Server hardware refresh every 3-5 years, Microsoft SQL Server licences, separately-licensed analytics modules (number-plate recognition, facial, AI), and leftover licences when a site shrinks.

-VSaaS subscription is one line item: per-camera or per-channel, includes upgrades and patches.
-Most VSaaS-vs-VMS five-year TCO comparisons show VSaaS lower at 50-500 cameras, comparable in the 500-1,000 range, and on-premise lower only above 1,000+ cameras at a single site.
+VSaaS subscription is one line: per-camera or per-channel, upgrades and patches included.
+Most five-year cost comparisons show VSaaS lower from 1-500 cameras, comparable in the 500-1,000 range, and on-prem lower only above 1,000 cameras at a single site.

-TetherX is an open cloud VSaaS - everything Milestone alternative (Milestone Arcules cloud), Genetec alternative (Genetec Security Center SaaS) and HikCentral alternative (HikCentral Connect) are trying to be, but built cloud-native from day one rather than retrofitted onto an on-premise codebase.
-Plus a TetherBox at each site for resilience, ringfencing of restricted hardware, and outbound-only encrypted tunnel so no inbound ports are needed.
+TetherX is an open cloud VSaaS - what Milestone alternative (Milestone Arcules cloud), Genetec alternative (Genetec Security Center SaaS) and HikCentral alternative (HikCentral Connect) are trying to be, except built cloud-native from day one instead of bolted onto an on-prem codebase.
+Plus a TetherBox at each site for resilience, ringfencing of restricted hardware, and an outbound-only encrypted tunnel so no inbound ports are needed.

-For 50-500 camera mid-market integrators, TetherX is usually the cleaner answer.
+For sites of 1-500 cameras and mid-market installers, TetherX is usually the cleaner answer.
 For 1,000+ camera airport or transit deployments, Genetec Security Center on-prem remains the safer bet today.

 Yes.
 30-day free trial through an integrator partner with a TetherBox, full platform access, and a dedicated onboarding contact.
 Run TetherX alongside the existing VMS for comparison.
 Extensions on request - no card required.